 Our Family Law Team understands the emotional turmoil and financial reality many people face in matters of family law.
-We can assist and guide you through the issues and the process of your unique family law situation.
+We will assist and guide you through the issues and the process for your unique family law situation.

 What we do

-We provide advice on a broad range of family law issues including:
+We provide services and advice on a broad range of family law issues including:

-- Agreements & contracts for married, non-married, common-law and separated couples
+- Agreements and contracts for married, non-married, common law and separated couples; and,

 Who we are